Spirits offer unique 10 man buffs to your squad and allow you to significantly contribute to your squad.

 is an instant cast "buff" that will cause you to apply Bleeding with your next 10 attacks.
 You can use this utility during the cast of other skills as it is instant.

-causes Burning, is unblockable and creates a fire field.
+causes Poison, is unblockable and creates a poison field.

 causes you to strike an enemy an additional time after each hit with a 0.25 second interval.
 This skill will last 12 seconds on you and four seconds on your subgroup.
 Just like this skill uses the player’s stats when shared to allies ignoring the stats of the Soulbeast.
 This utility skill scales extremely well with classes that hit multiple times over short timeframes and have strong Power damage multipliers.
 Make sure you don't waste this skill as you should try to use it when your know your DPS classes are about to do their burst rotations.
 You can expect this skill to add around 3 - 5% overall damage to your power DPS teammates depending on the fight and class.

 You can take instead of if you require the additional condition cleanses.
 This will be extremely useful on high pressure fights with constant condition application.

 is your least damaging utility skill and should therefore be the first skill you replace if you wanted to use another skill.
 You can replace this skill with with minimal DPS loss.
 This will give you a long Cooldown CC skill and can also be used to increase your burst DPS since it will trigger for 10 seconds.

 is your most damaging utility skill so that it should be the last one you replace if you wanted to use multiple different utility skills.

 , and can be replaced in that given order if you want to use other utility skills that will support your squad such as , , or .